ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 Allowed parameters are:

-- modelId (optional) - when specified it searches against that model, if empty it will search against all models
+- modelId - when specified it searches against that model, if empty it will search against all models
 - objectType (optional) – type of objects you wish to return details for.
 - resultFormat – XML/JSON/CSV ,  Will return result bindings based on the select part of the query string.